autoguru-au/hotchocolate-polymorphic-ids/README.md

 ### Why would you do this?

 1. To achieve friendly URLs, like `/booking/123`, you need to be able to get a booking by it's database id (`123`) as the client doesn't have the global ID.
+But it's nasty to have to expose a `bookingByDbId(id: Int!)` field to do so.
 1. For easier debugging.
 As humans we use database ids.
 So if you've got one, you can just pass it on through.

 ### What's supported?

-IDs that are internally represented with `Integer`s, `Guid`s, `Long`s, `String`s.
-You can opt-out to each as required.
+IDs that are internally represented with `int`, `Guid`, `long` or `string`s, nullable or not.
+You can opt-out of each's support as required.

 For integer-based IDs, you can pass `"1"` or `1` and both will be accepted.